Recommendations

 Closure Date:

-16 The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that the Suicide Prevention Coordinator delivers at least five outreach activities each month.
+The Chief of Staff evaluates and determines additional reasons for noncompliance and ensures the medical center has a designated women’s health clinical liaison at each community-based outpatient clinic.

 Closure Date: